Multicritical Dynamical Triangulations and Topological Recursion: Introduction

 In pure DT, configurations are represented solely by triangles.
-However, when one introduces not only triangles but also various other polygons and then takes the continuum limit near a higher critical point, the theory is known to coincide with Liouville gravity coupled with $(2,2m-1)$ minimal model \cite{MM:Kaza}.
-The first aim of this paper is to investigate the $(2,2m-1)$ minimal Liouville gravity model, which we will refer to as the $m$-th multicritical DT, from the viewpoint of the Chekhov-Eynard-Orantin (CEO) topological recursion \cite{Eynard:2004mh,Chekhov:2006vd,Eynard:2007kz}, utilizing the string field theory formulation expressed in terms of $W^{(3)}$ operators.
+However, when one introduces not only triangles but also various other polygons and then takes the continuum limit near a higher critical point, the resulting theory is known to coincide with Liouville gravity coupled to the $(2,2m-1)$ minimal model \cite{MM:Kaza}, namely the $(2,2m-1)$ minimal string.
+The first aim of this paper is to investigate the $(2,2m-1)$ minimal string, which we will refer to as the $m$-th multicritical DT, from the viewpoint of the Chekhov-Eynard-Orantin (CEO) topological recursion \cite{Eynard:2004mh,Chekhov:2006vd,Eynard:2007kz}, utilizing the string-field-theoretic formulation expressed in terms of $W^{(3)}$ operators.
+At the same time, the relation between this Hamiltonian formulation and the minimal string is not entirely automatic at the amplitude level, and clarifying this point is one of the main themes of the present paper.

-However, this series of theories suffered from the absence of a time direction\footnote{ Although in the proper gauge the geodesic distance may play a role similar to that of a time coordinate, it does not represent a genuine causal time.
-In other words, the notion of causality, which is essential for describing physical spacetime, cannot be properly implemented within the DT framework.} and therefore failed to describe spacetime dynamics adequately.
-To address this issue, Causal Dynamical Triangulations (CDT) was developed as a model incorporating an explicit time direction \cite{CDT:AL}.
-At the discrete level, CDT can be viewed as DT subject to additional constraints that enforce a causal structure by distinguishing between space-like and time-like links, while configurations for which such a distinction cannot be consistently made are excluded.
+However, this class of theories suffers from the absence of a genuine time direction\footnote{ Although in the proper gauge the geodesic distance may play a role similar to that of a time coordinate, it does not represent a genuine causal time.
+In other words, the notion of causality, which is essential for describing physical spacetime, cannot be properly implemented within the DT framework.} and therefore does not provide an adequate description of spacetime dynamics.
+To address this issue, Causal Dynamical Triangulations (CDT) was introduced as a model incorporating an explicit time direction \cite{CDT:AL}.
+At the discrete level, CDT may be viewed as a restricted version of DT in which additional constraints are imposed so as to distinguish space-like and time-like links, while configurations for which such a distinction cannot be made consistently are excluded.